 If you’re thinking that the name Mac Cárthaigh rings a bell, you would be right.
 This is the same Mac Cárthaigh (aka McCarthy) Clan who Muirchertach Ua Briain tried to prevent from overtaking the Rock of Cashel!

 This is the interior of St. Patrick’s Cathedral, the largest remaining structure at Cashel.
 It was built between 1235 and 1270 in an aisle-less cruciform style.

 During the Irish Confederate Wars (1641 and 1653), the Cashel complex was besieged by Oliver Cromwell’s English Protestant Parliamentarian army.
 Close to 1,000 soldiers and civilians died, and the buildings were plundered for treasure.

 By the time Archbishop Arthur Price arrived at Cashel in 1744, the cathedral was beginning to crumble.
 He tried to solicit funds to repair the cathedral, but the Irish and British parliaments refused to help.
 Instead, he requested, and received, permission to remove the roof of the old cathedral, which contained valuable lead.
 He sold the lead and used the funds to begin building a smaller cathedral, but died before it was completed.

 This doorway leads out into the ancient cemetery grounds.

-This massive chunk of stone came crashing down after being hit by lightning during a storm.
+This massive chunk of stone came crashing down after a lightning strike during a storm.
 I think it’s easy to see why no one’s bothered to try to put it back.

 The cross was carved from sandstone, and is therefore very soft and vulnerable to exposure.
 It was bought indoors in the 1970s to prevent further weathering.
 A concrete replica stands outside on the original site.